 |Bond Type||Bond Amount||Cost|

 |$1,000 Notary Bond 4-year term||$1,000||$40|

 |$1,000 Notary Bond with $10,000 Errors and Omissions 4-year term||$1,000||$90|

-By posting a notary public surety bond in Hawaii, principals (notaries public) pledge to perform the duties of his or her office in compliance with all laws and rules and regulations of the state.
+By posting a notary surety bond in Hawaii, principals (notaries) pledge to perform the duties of his or her office in compliance with all laws and rules and regulations of the state.
 If the principal violates the law and, therefore, the terms of the surety bond agreement, the bond protects any and all persons injured by the principals’ misconduct, neglect or violations from financial loss up to the full bond amount of $1,000.

 What’s the fine print?

 Hawaii notary bonds remain valid for 4 years and must match the date of the notary public’s commission.

 How to become a notary in Hawaii